dbelahcen/player-service/README.md

 # Player-Service
 This service is a crud service for players.
-2 APIs are exposed:
-- GET /api/players: returns all players from the DB
-- GET /api/players/{id}: returns a player by id.
-In case ID does not exist, it returns 404.

 ## Setup